On the Reliability of Quasars as Cosmological Distance Indicators: The quasar sample and calibration method

 where we have added the label $\mathrm{cal}$, denoting \textit{calibrated}, to emphasize that the luminosity distance used here results from a calibration procedure based on CC Hubble data at $z<1.43$.
 Throughout this analysis, we assume spatial flatness ($\Omega_K=0$), in line with the latest constraints from the Planck mission, which report $\Omega_K= 0.001 \pm 0.002$ \cite{Aghanim:2018eyx}.

 The final stage before constructing a Hubble diagram for our quasar sample is to set the best-fit values of the parameters $\gamma$~and~$\beta$.
 As an initial step, we analyzed both the full quasar sample and its binned version to test the robustness of the parameter estimation.
 For this purpose, we employed the \textsc{BCES} algorithm as our model-fitting technique. \textsc{BCES}, which stands for bivariate correlated errors and intrinsic scatter, was introduced by \cite{Akritas:1996kz}.
 It performs robust linear regression on data while accounting for measurement uncertainties in both the $x-$ and $y-$ directions, intrinsic scatter, and correlations between errors, although it can be sensitive to outliers and certain assumptions.
 In the following sections, we assess the performance of the method in determining the best-fit values of $\gamma$ and $\beta$.
 We note, however, that for this quasar sample, the substantial dispersion in the data prevents the method from yielding reliable results.
-Therefore, we adopt an alternative procedure based on a Bayesian approach.
+Therefore, we adopt an alternative procedure based on a Bayesian approach, implemented with \textsc{Linmix} \cite{Kelly:2007jy}. \textsc{Linmix} performs Bayesian linear regression accounting for measurement uncertainties in both variables and an intrinsic-scatter term, and it samples the posterior of the calibration parameters via MCMC; we monitor convergence using standard diagnostics.
+The parameter $\rho$ reported by \textsc{Linmix} corresponds to the correlation coefficient between the underlying (error-deconvolved) regression variables, here $x\equiv \log L_{\rm UV}$ and $y\equiv \log L_{\rm X}$.